Investigating the Nature of the Luminous Ambiguous Nuclear Transient ASASSN-17jz: Observations and Survey Data

-A spectral energy distribution (SED) was fit to the archival host magnitudes using the Fitting and Assessment of Synthetic Templates \citep[\textsc{fast};~][]{kriek09} software.
+\edit1{We fit the SED of the host galaxy using the archival host magnitudes and} the Fitting and Assessment of Synthetic Templates \citep[\textsc{fast};~][]{kriek09} software.
 We assumed a \citet{cardelli89} extinction law with $R_V=3.1$ and a Galactic extinction of $A_V = 0.06$~mag \citep{schlafly11}, and adopted an exponentially declining star-formation history, a Salpeter initial mass function, and the \citet{bruzual03} stellar population models for the fit.
 In order to robustly estimate the uncertainties, we generated 1000 realizations of the archival fluxes perturbed by their respective uncertainties, assuming Gaussian errors.
 We then used \textsc{fast} to model the host SED for each set of input fluxes.
 Our resulting median and 68\% confidence intervals on the host parameters are a stellar mass of $M_{\star}=5.5^{+1.6}_{-1.6} \times 10^{10}$~M$_{\odot}$, a stellar age of $2.3^{+1.2}_{-1.0}$~Gyr, and a star-formation rate (SFR) of $2.9^{+0.4}_{-0.5}$~M$_{\odot}$~yr$^{-1}$.
 Scaling the stellar mass using the average stellar-mass-to-bulge-mass ratio of several ASAS-SN TDE hosts, as we have done in the past \citep[e.g.,][]{holoien20a}, we estimate a bulge mass of $M_B \approx 10^{10.1}$~\msun.
 This gives an estimated black hole mass of $M_{\rm BH}=10^{7.5}$~{\msun}, using the $M_B-M_{\rm BH}$ relation from \citet{mcconnell13}.
 This is well within the range of $10^6~\msun\leq M_{\rm BH} \leq 10^8~\msun$ expected for TDE host galaxies \citep[e.g,][]{rees88,kochanek16}, and is consistent with the SMBH masses of several TDE hosts in the literature \citep[e.g.,][]{holoien14b,holoien16a,holoien16b,brown17a,wevers17,mockler19}.

 For several of the filters we used for our follow-up photometry ($BVRI$ and the {\swift} UVOT filters), there are no archival images of the host that can be used as image-subtraction templates.
 To estimate the host flux in these filters, we computed synthetic 5\farcs{0} aperture magnitudes for each photometric band for each of the 1000 bootstrapped host SED fits.
 This yielded a distribution of synthetic magnitudes for each filter, and we used the median and 68\% confidence intervals on the host magnitude in each filter as our host magnitudes and uncertainties.
 We then subtracted our synthetic host fluxes from our follow-up flux measurements to isolate the transient flux, as described in the following sections.
 The synthetic host magnitudes and uncertainties for each follow-up filter are shown in Table~\ref{tab:synth_mags}.